 At the minimum, hot shot truckers should seek bodily injury and property damage insurance.
 The requirement for cargo insurance was eliminated in 2012, but in practice most manufacturers, agricultural producers, warehouses and other potential clients will require that you have $100,000 of cargo insurance before they will consider enlisting your services.
 Additional coverages may include business liability, self-employment and medical insurance.
 As a leading provider of specialty trucking insurance, we have the expertise and capacity to design a well-tailored hot shot insurance program for trucking expediters.

-Let Ricketson Insurance help you choose a policy that will fit your individual needs.
+Let Purpose Insurance Group help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Hot Shot coverage.